adityanarayan-rai/Machine-Learning-Assignment/README.md

 - Calculate the error in the test set for both your best Ridge and KernelRidge model.
 Which is better?

 **Assignment 3:**
+This assignment was designed to give the students practical experience with a complete machine learning workflow, applying 10-fold cross-validation, and running classification models on a prepared dataset.